Nonparametric Modeling of Continuous-Time Markov Chains: Adaptation to phylogenetic and phylogeographic inference

-In the current work, we employ a Metropolis-within-Gibbs MCMC framework to sample from the full posterior distribution in Equation \ref{npr.Eq:phyloPosteriorDistribution} \citep{metropolis_equation_1953, geman_stochastic_1984}.
+We employ a Metropolis-within-Gibbs MCMC framework to sample from the full posterior distribution in Equation~\eqref{npr.Eq:phyloPosteriorDistribution} \citep{metropolis_equation_1953, geman_stochastic_1984}.
 Within this framework, we partition the parameters into two blocks: the CTMC parameters, $\NPRparameterVector$, and a second block containing all other parameters.
-While we adopt standard random-walk kernels to propose the second block of parameters following the rich and established literature in Bayesian phylogenetics \citep{hassler_data_2023}, we use an HMC sampler with surrogate trajectories \citep{duane_hybrid_1987, li_neural_2019} for the CTMC parameters as detailed in Section~\ref{NPR.sec:Inference}.
+While we adopt standard random-walk kernels to propose the second block of parameters, consistent with the rich and established literature in Bayesian phylogenetics \citep{hassler_data_2023}, we adopt HMC sampling for the CTMC parameters following the details we presented in Section~\ref{NPR.sec:Inference}.

-To make the HMC operational, we proceed by computing the explicit form for the derivative of the tree data likelihood function using the aforementioned approximation of the matrix exponential gradient.
-As we showed for the case of a sequentially observed CTMC with known sampling times (Section~\ref{npr.sec:approxGrad}), also for a tree-based likelihood we can exploit the sparsity of the matrix $\mathbf{E}_{\NPRelementIndices}$ in the gradient approximation from Equation~\ref{NPR.eq:approximationDerivativeExponentialMatrix} to further reduce the computational complexity and derive an easily operationalizable formula.
-Specifically, based on the calculations shown in Appendix~\ref{NPRApp:gradientTreeDataLikelihood}, the gradient of the tree data likelihood with respect to the normalized rates can be written as follows \citep{magee_random-effects_2024}: